frePPLe/frepple/doc/user-guide/model-reference/resources.rst

                                        Default is null.

 efficiency           double            The efficiency of this resource, expressed as a percentage.
 The
-                                       operationplan duration will be extended or shrunk when this field is different from 100.
+                                       manufacturing order duration will be extended or shrunk when this field is different from 100.

                                        The default value is 100.